Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 | A           |860            |
 | B           |940            |
 | C           |360            |

+#### Interpretation:

+This query calculates loyalty points for each customer based on their spending.

+#### Output:

+A has 860 points, B has 940, C has 360.

+#### Business Insight:

+This points system incentivizes spending.
+High points for high spenders can be used to encourage repeat visits or to create targeted promotions.

 ### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
 ```sql